 I have many homes—I grew up in Nagpur, India; came of age in Providence, Rhode Island; and currently, I live in New York City.
 My one permanent home, however, is in front of the screen.

-I have a B.A. with Honors in Modern Culture and Media (a glorious mess of film studies and critical theory) from Brown University, and an M.A. in Specialized Arts Journalism from the University of Southern California, where I was an Annenberg Fellow.
+I have a B.A. with Honors in Modern Culture and Media from Brown University, and an M.A. in Specialized Arts Journalism from the University of Southern California, where I was an Annenberg Fellow.

 I like writing about movies, culture, and politics.
 My work has been published in The New York Times, BFI, Film Comment, Village Voice, Reverse Shot, Sight & Sound, the Criterion Collection, the British Film Institute, Cultured Magazine, CinemaScope, and The New York Review of Books, among other publications.
 I have also served on the selection committees for the Mumbai Film Festival and the Berlin Critics’ Week.

 I was invited to the Talent Press program at the 2019 Berlinale and the Critics’ Academy at the 2017 New York Film Festival.
 I’m the recipient of a 2018 National Arts and Entertainment Journalism Award for my audio story, “Demystifying Bollywood.”